arjundhatt/arjundhatt.github.io/index.md

 ## About me

 My name is Arjun and I am a student at the University of Toronto studying statistics.
 Throughout my time at the University of Toronto, I have taken many interesting statistics courses related to topics such as probability, data analysis, sampling and much more.
-Statistics is a field that I always found interesting due to it's importance in many different subjects; in particular, I find it's application in insurance to be most interesting.
-I am currently using my statistics knowledge to work towards becoming an actuary.
+Statistics is a field that I find interesting due to it's relevance in many different subjects; in particular, I find it's application in insurance to be most interesting.

 Here is a picture of Paul McCartney with a ram:

 ![497_10_1-scaled-1](https://user-images.githubusercontent.com/71524389/113047849-d4a65500-916f-11eb-82a8-415d10098e3d.jpg)

-### Markdown
+### Relevant courses

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for